lextm/jekyll-theme-chirpy/_posts/2024/2024-3-30-running-django-web-apps-on-iis-with-httpplatformhandler.md

 INFO:     Application startup complete.
 INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)
 ```

+> The Django project already has `asgi.py`, which can be used by Uvicorn to start the application.

 At this point, your `web.config` should be updated to use Uvicorn instead of Django's development server,